Sleek-coder/OpenPMU-Fullstack-Development-and-Deployment-Dashboard/README.md

 # openpmu-fullstack-dev
-This app host a live data streaming dashboard using the openpmu realtime dataset sudo python3 -m pip install --upgrade pip sudo apt-get update
+This app host a live data streaming dashboard using the openpmu realtime dataset.
+To clone this repository, run git clone https://github.com/Sleek-coder/openpmu-fullstack-dev.git on your command line and cd into openpmu-fullstack-dev folder.

-python3 -m venv openpmu-env
-`source openpmu-env/bin/activate`

-sudo python3 -m pip install pyqt5
+Run sudo python3 -m pip install --upgrade pip
+Run sudo apt-get update
-cd into  openpmu-fullstack-dev directory cd  into thesrc-frontendend run npm start
+if in linux, run `source openpmu-env/bin/activate` cd  into thesrc-frontendend run npm start
 Also , open a new directory , cd into  OpenPMU_XML_SV-Simulator